bluenote10/GodotDebugProjects/Transforms/Notes.md

 Title: Enable transform chaining by making scaled/rotated/translated consistent

+A guitar practicing application ([here](https://www.youtube.com/watch?v=odWXE5Dv9HQ) is an old version but in VR).

+I suspect the reasons why I'm facing this issue more than other may be:
+- Almost all geometry/meshes are procedurally generated.
+- Because of usage of `MultiMeshInstance` I can't rely less on node hierarchies, but have to compute complex transformation chains manually.
+- I like fluent interfaces ;)

+However the issue I'm facing is a fairly fundamental one, and can affect almost any project.

 # Issue

 Basically every time I try to chain `.scaled`/`.rotated`/`.translated` I end up with a bug.
+I had raised this issue before https://github.com/godotengine/godot/issues/34329, which has been closed by adding a line to the documentation.
+This line didn't help much, I still run into the same problem a lot.
+I finally had the time to analyze why that is, and since 4.0 is the chance to get things right, here is my proposal.

+Note: I'm discussing the topic based on `Transform`, but both the problem and solution would also apply for `Transform2D` as far as I can see.

 ## General notes